callforpapers-source/jshole/README.md

 # jshole
 A JavaScript components vulnrability scanner, based on RetireJS.
 ## Why use JShole instead of RetireJS?
-By default RetireJS search just one page, but JShole try to crawl all of pages.
+By default, RetireJS only searches one page, but JShole try to crawl all pages.

 ## Get Started
 ### Install